 Strengths

 - WMS and TMS Capabilities Bundled with the ERP.
 Oracle Cloud ERP has WMS and TMS processes tightly embedded as part of the ERP transactions.
-But that might not work for every distributor, as sometimes decoupling warehouse architecture from the ERP is a requirement, especially for 3PL-like companies.

 - Proven Solution with Large Workloads.
 Large distributors may process millions of GL entries per hour.
 The workload Oracle Cloud ERP is designed to handle.